tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 - Safety: Payment logs for avoiding double payments by mistake.
 Lock file for avoiding multiple instances running at the same time.
 Shutdown handlers for avoiding application shutdowns in the middle of a sensitive operation.

 Features:
-- Reward calculations based on tzscan API.
+- Reward calculations based on tzscan API or tezos node RPC interface.
 - Batch Payments
 - Email notifications
 - Re-attempt failed payments